frconor-ebook/meditations/_posts/2025-03-28-life-of-faith.md

 Only in the light of faith does our life make sense, in our self-giving, in our work, in everything that our marriage vocation brings with it.

 In *The Forge*, St. Josemaría says, "Sometimes the immediate future is full of worries, if we stop seeing things in a supernatural way.
 So, faith, my child, faith...and more deeds.
-In that way it is certain that Our Father God will continue to solve your problems" (St. Josemaría Escrivá, *The Forge*, Point 657).
+In that way it is certain that Our Father God will continue to solve your problems" (Josemaría Escrivá, *The Forge*, Point 657).

 "Work on to the end," he says, "to the very end!
-My child, 'it is the one who perseveres right to the end who will be saved' (cf. Matt.
+My child, 'it is the one who perseveres right to the end who will be saved' (*cf*.
+Matt.
 24:13).
 We children of God have the means we need: you too!
-We will finish, we will top out our building, for we can do all things in Him who strengthens us' (cf. Phil.
+We will finish, we will top out our building, for we can do all things in Him who strengthens us' (*cf*.
+Phil.
 4:13).
 With God there are no impossibles.
-They are overcome always" (*Ibid*., Point 656).
+They are overcome always" (*ibid*., Point 656).

 The educative role of marriage and family never ends.
 All the time we are giving an example of virtue to those who come after us: a peace, a serenity, a joy that comes from leaving everything in the hands of God, knowing that ultimately, He will work things out.